Like you need any more reasons to ride.

 Cycling in general apparently builds new brain cells in your hippocampus.
 Which will hopefully make up for all the cells we lose when we crash our brains out.

 Again, related to the point above about brain cells, one of the most demanding and this rewarding aspects of mountain biking is dealing with things quickly as they come at you.
-Choosing lines, assessing traction, predicting outcomes, gambles and so on.
-All this split-second decision making does wonders for your reflexes and reaction times.

 Good point, well made…